 COMMUNITY NOTICE: SOUTH BATTERY PARK CITY RESILIENCY PROJECT – INTERIOR DRAINAGE

 Beginning August 26, a work zone between the Battery Park City Esplanade and Rector Place (shown in red on the map above) will be established.
 This is required work to construct a tide gate chamber, which is necessary to prevent storm surge through the existing outfall pipe during storm events.
-The work will involve demolition and salvage of existing site elements, excavation, installation of shoring and support of excavation equipment, installation of piles, construction of a new chamber and gate around the existing 54” outfall and site restoration.
-Work hours will be weekdays between 7AM-4PM, with work expected to continue through January 2025.
+The work, to be conducted on weekdays between 7AM-4PM, will involve demolition and salvage of existing site elements, excavation, installation of shoring and support of excavation equipment, installation of piles, construction of a new chamber and gate around the existing 54” outfall and site restoration.
+As a result of sub-surface field obstructions discovered during excavation work, as well as adverse weather conditions, this work, originally scheduled to be complete at the end of January 2025, will continue through March 2025.

 On or about September 3, approximately 200 feet of the parking lane on the north side of Rector Place, west of South End Avenue, will be used for construction staging.
-The proposed staging area, anticipated to be in place through January 2025, (shown in orange on the map) will only impact the parking lane.
+The proposed staging area, anticipated to be in place through February 2025, (shown in orange on the above map) will only impact the parking lane.
+The parking lane on Rector Place was returned to public use on March 4, 2025.

 Read more about South Battery Park City Resiliency Project interior drainage improvements here.